Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

 #### New and changed features

 - Kernel feature
-  - kfence, a sampling-based memory errobluer detector, support with CONFIG_KFENCE on Raspberry Pi 4
+  - kfence, a sampling-based memory errobluer detector, support with CONFIG_KFENCE on Raspberry Pi 4.
 - Resource Monitor
   - Unified resource monitor framework and capi-system-resource-monitor have been added to monitor the various resource status.
-  - Web-based resource viewer has been added to monitor the whole resource status of Tizen device.
+  - Web-based resource viewer has been added to monitor the whole resource status of a Tizen device.
 - Dlog
-  - Zero-copy buffer technique has been developed in order to reduce the printing overhead of log.
+  - Zero-copy buffer technique has been developed in order to reduce the printing overhead of logs.
-- Lightweight Multi-user session support
+- Lightweight multi-user session support
   - Lightweight multi-user session based on sub-session has been developed.
   - Directory and file protection of users has been developed.
   - Memory usage and user switching latency have been optimized.
 - Device and sensor management
-  - Power state transition callbacks have been developed such as sleep, reboot, poweroff and so on.
+  - Power state transition callbacks have been developed such as sleep, reboot, poweroff, and so on.
   - Delay function of power transition according to user requirement has been developed.
 - Resource management
   - CPU boosting and inheritance C API have been developed and optimized.